HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 1. While editing or adding the Modbus TCP definition, click the *Numeric Sensors* tab.
 2. Click *Add*.
 Alternatively, if there are no existing sensor definitions, click *Add Numeric Sensor.*
-3. Provide values for Address, Type, Data Type, Sensor Type, Sensor Name, Sensor Unit, and Multiplier.
+3. Provide values for Address, Type, Data Type, Sensor Type, Sensor Name, and Sensor Unit.
 Note that the Sensor Name and Sensor Unit fields will only appear once you have selected a Sensor Type.
+4. Under *Data Interpretation*, choose the Order of Operations and provide a Multiplier and Offset to apply to raw values.
+A Formula Preview shows how the raw value will be transformed.
-4. Click *Save*.
+5. Click *Save*.

 A success message will appear, and the numeric sensor definition will be listed in the grid.
 Repeat the steps to add additional sensor definitions as appropriate.